N-Wouda/Slides/slides/euro_neurips/euro_neurips.md

 This slide shows another cycle of simulations.
 In the competition we performed three such cycles.

+Observe that the must-dispatch request is never paired with the newly postponed requests.

 ----

 <img width="80%" src="images/epoch_instance_with_labels_and_colors_2_1.svg" />